 - Purchase gift certificates now that you can use later

-We encourage everyone to practice guidelines for physical distancing.
-Business operators in the Township have adapted to the new protocols during COVID-19.
-Attached is a list of businesses, including; restaurants, locally produced procucts, grocery and convienence stores, pharmacy, pet related businesses.
+We encourage everyone to follow the SMD Health Unit's Guidelines, including wearing masks in all public places, physical distancing & hand washing.
+Business operators in the Township have adapted to the new protocols during COVID-19, to protect themselves, their staff and their customers, please be respectful and follow their procedures for the safety of our community.
+Attached is a list of businesses, including; restaurants, locally produced products, grocery and convenience stores, pharmacy, pet related businesses.

 (Please note information is subject to change)